dondeng/dondeng.github.io/_posts/2015-09-26-Creating-a-Testing-PostgreSQL-Server.md

 ## AWS RDS is really cool but... $$$

 We are huge fans of AWS at Kopo Kopo.
 We therefore use RDS to run our databases that ship with our Rails application(s).
+RDS offers us a couple of advantages listed below.
+However, when it comes to testing and staging environments, is RDS overkill ?
+I have come to think so.

+{{ more }}

-RDS offers us a couple of advantages that include but not limited to:
+RDS offers numerous advactages that include but not limited to:

  - Automated backups and point in time recovery ability
  - Multi-AZ availability (redundancy)